AI, progress & app workflow

 What to do next

-For "How to keep no-upload planning tools private, useful, and realistic", choose one low-pressure action: keep private notes focused on what was practiced.
-Use the related Orena guide for "How to keep no-upload planning tools private, useful, and realistic" when you want app support for that action.
-The useful signal for "How to keep no-upload planning tools private, useful, and realistic" is whether the reader can decide whether AI support should be used at all with less uncertainty.
+For "Private workflow: no-upload planning tools", choose one low-pressure action: keep private notes focused on what was practiced.
+Use the related Orena guide for "Private workflow: no-upload planning tools" when you want app support for that action.
+The useful signal for "Private workflow: no-upload planning tools" is whether the reader can decide whether AI support should be used at all with less uncertainty.

 Evidence boundary